Skip to main content

 Reduced sexual desire

 It's common for women to lose interest in sex around the time of menopause, but HRT can often help with this.
-If HRT is not effective, you might be offered a testosterone supplement.
+If oestrogen and progestogen HRT is not effective, you might be offered a testosterone supplement.

-Testosterone is the male sex hormone, but it can help to restore sex drive in menopausal women.
+Testosterone is a type of hormone in men and women.
+If you take it in small amounts it may help to restore your sex drive around menopause.
 It’s not currently licensed in Ireland for use in women, but it can be prescribed by a doctor if they think it might help.

 Possible side effects of testosterone supplements include acne and unwanted hair growth.
 These are uncommon if your blood levels are kept within a certain range.
 You will get blood tests before and during treatment to check the levels.